George A. Wyman: Transcontinental crossing

 Wyman used his 1902 California machine for his crossing of the United States.
 The California had a 200 cc, 1.5 hp four-stroke engine attached to an ordinary diamond-frame bicycle.
 Wyman's machine was equipped with 28 x 1.5 in. tires, wooden rims, a leading-link front suspension fork, a Garford spring saddle, a Duck Brake Company front roller brake, and a 1902-patent Atherton rear coaster brake.
 A leather belt-drive with a spring-loaded idler pulley directly connected the engine output shaft to the rear wheel.
 Using a standard steel bicycle frame, the California weighed approximately 70–80 lbs without rider, and was capable of approximately 25 mph using the 30-octane gasoline of the day, with a range of 75 to 100 mi.
 Throttle control was not yet perfected, and engine revolutions were mainly controlled by means of a spark timing mechanism.
 The wick-type carburetor was crude, consisting of a metal box with internal baffles stuffed with cotton batting.
 With no float chamber, the rider had to open the gasoline tap periodically to admit fuel into the carburetor.

-For such a long trip, Wyman carried a remarkably small amount of gear.
+For such a long trip, Wyman carried a small amount of gear.
 A set of warm clothing, money, water bottle, cans for spare oil and gasoline, a Vest Pocket Kodak camera, a cyclometer, various bicycle tools and spare parts, and a long-barreled .38 Smith & Wesson revolver constituted his total luggage.

 Wyman departed from Lotta's Fountain at the corner of Market and Kearny streets in San Francisco at 2:30 P.M on May 16, 1903.
 He had previously agreed to keep a diary of his journey for later publication in The Motorcycle magazine, a periodical of the time.
 The first part of his trip took him across the Sierra Nevada, through the Nevada desert into Wyoming, then on through Nebraska to Illinois.